shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 - Cross-Validation Methods
 - Dimension reduction methods

-2. It also provides with a lab section with examples for different methods is given at the end of each chapter.
-It prepares you to understand the concepts and practise them with examples using R (A statistical programming language).
-This will help you get started and equip you to test out the given models on your own data. 🌟 **This repo gives the same code in python, so you are covered either way!**
+2. It also provides a 💡 lab section at the end of each chapter.
+It has R code snippets using various libraries that will come in handy to analyze data, build models, and test them. 🌟 **This repo gives the same code in python, so you are covered either way!** This will help you get started and equip you to test out the given models on your own data.

 Few important concepts it does not touch at all are-